dirakx1/application/devops/README.md

 We could use here other kind of clouds like aws, taking the advantage of terraform being multicloud.

 ## CI/CD

+### Ci
 * We are going to use circleCI for making CI/CD pipelines. (documented on devops/circleci) but we could also use other tools for this purpose, like Gitlab pipelines or Jenkins pipelines

+### CD

+* We are going to use here jenkins pipelines that make the opportunity of an easy interaction with GKE clusters. (documented on devops/k8s)

 ### General process for pipelines:
 ````